 In 2019, Kindle released a series of sleek, minimalistic ads, seen above.
 These ads provided a whimsical, visual representation of one of Kindle’s main USPs — convenience.
 After all, a Kindle user has access to hundreds of books without having to lug them all around.

-Once again, Kindle’s branding is minimal, with its logo present in the bottom right corner.
+Once again, Kindle’s branding is minimal, with its logo design present in the bottom right corner.
 However, the inclusion of a slogan is helpful and leans more towards their branding.
 And when this phrase becomes associated with Kindle, seeing it on ads will increase brand recognition.

 Bonus Insights from Latana

-In terms of brand values, we found that 34% of respondents aged 16-25 said that the Kindle gave them “a sense of comfort” and 24% of those aged 26-40 said it’s “a place for people like me”.
+In terms of said values, we found that 34% of respondents aged 16-25 said that the Kindle gave them “a sense of comfort” and 24% of those aged 26-40 said it’s “a place for people like me”.
 Clearly, Kindle has done a good job of creating a product that feeds into their overall branding — comfort, belonging, and ease of use.

 Considering Kindle’s brand associations, 49% of all respondents said that the Kindle provided “good value” and 36% said it’s “trustworthy”.
-Again, it’s clear that Kindle’s branding efforts have not been in vain, as their top brand associations match up well with their own USPs.
+Again, it’s clear that Kindle’s branding efforts have not been in vain, as their top associations match up well with their own USPs.

 Since its arrival on the market, the Kindle has evolved a good bit.
 With different editions available — some of which are on their 10th or 11th generation — Kindle positions itself as a solid choice for a wide range of consumers.